 Stephen Turner is a Senior Lecturer in the Law School.
 He specialises in the areas of international environmental law, global environmental governance, climate change law and corporate law.
 He has written two books that relate to rights-based approaches to global environmental governance.

-He leads the Global Environmental Governance Research Initiative which is partnered with the Division of Environmental Law and Conventions at UNEP with the purpose of developing models and solutions in the field of global environmental governance that can assist states, business and industry to achieve practical methods of achieving ‘environmental sustainability.
+He leads the Global Environmental Governance Research Initiative which is partnered with the Division of Environmental Law and Conventions at UNEP which has the purpose of developing models and solutions in the field of global environmental governance to assist states, business and industry to achieve ‘environmental sustainability’.

 Stephen also currently leads an international collaborative project involving academics from around the globe analysing the development of standards in environmental rights.
 This project will result in a book due to be published in 2018 by Cambridge University Press.